 Why is this great?
 Well, for one, it cuts down on loading time.
 But the main reason is that they strip away all the ads and distractions you would normally see on the actual web page.
-That means no comments, no pop-ups, no promotions to buy their books—just the content itself.
+That means no comments, no pop-ups, no promotions—just the content itself.

-If you’re using a desktop, you can view your content inside Pocket too, as long as the article has a preview image.
-When selecting an article to view, click the article’s image to open it in Pocket.
+If you’re using a desktop, you can view your content inside Pocket too.
+Click the article’s image to open it in Pocket.
 Click the title to open the actual web page.

 2. Tagging system

 You can tag your items with categories or keywords that will help you find them more easily later.
 All your saved items are organized by tags, so you can scroll through your tag list to quickly find the category or keyword you want.
 Here’s a few of my tags:

 Anything you don’t tag will be included under “untagged,” as well as “Your List,” which shows all your saved items in the order you saved them in.

 In addition, you can “star” items to also add them in a list of favorites.
 Personally, I consider my list of favorites to be my highest-priority reading list.